PUT-PTM/KnockDetector/README.md

 ### Bluetooth controller

 Receives commands from mobile application, executes them on microcontroller and sends response with OK or ERROR to application.
-Basic functionalities are: add/delete user, change secret code,
+Basic functionalities are: add/delete user, change secret code(record new one), send database to mobile application.

 ### LED controller